 But the part about the young man losing his penis is the part of this story that stays with me.

-We are told that severe complications from circumcision are “rare.”
-Yet the reported rates of acute complications from circumcision are 1 in 500, which does not seem that rare.
+We’re told that severe complications from circumcision are “rare.”
+Yet the reported rates of acute complications from circumcision are 1 in 500, which does not seem rare at all.

 Then there are the COMMON complications from infant circumcision that your doctor may not have mentioned.

-Journalists are not supposed to begin blog posts by stating that their genitals hurt.
+Journalists must remain impartial.
+Journalists do not begin articles by stating that their genitals hurt.